 -Concentric Risk Solutions LLC-

 Richard Morman is a career Public Safety veteran.
 He served with The Ohio State University Police Division for over 29 years, retiring as the Deputy Chief of Police, a position he held for 10 years.
 He has been involved in all facets of law enforcement, including management and supervision, having a total of twenty- two years in supervision and management.
-In 2010 he was selected as The Ohio State University Department of Public Safety Employee of the Year.
+Previously selected as The Ohio State University Department of Public Safety Employee of the Year.

-Richard holds three professional certifications, Certified Protection Professional (CPP) designation from ASIS, Certified Sports Security Professional (CSSP) as designated by the National Center for Spectator Sports Safety and Security (NCS4), and certified Personal Protection Specialist (PPS) as designated by the Executive Protection Institute.
+Richard holds four professional certifications, Certified Protection Professional (CPP) designation from ASIS International, Certified Sports Security Professional (CSSP) as designated by the National Center for Spectator Sports Safety and Security (NCS4),certified Personal Protection Specialist (PPS) as designated by the Executive Protection Institute, and Certified Security Consultant (CSC) designated by the International Association of Professional Security Consultants.

 Participated in developing the NCS4 Intercollegiate Athletics Safety and Security Best Practices Guide.

-Contributed to the focus group assembled by the U.S. Department of Justice, U.S. Department of Homeland Security, and the Federal Bureau of Investigation, to develop the publication Maintaining Safety and Order on College Campuses During Protesters and Demonstrations: Promising Practices, December 12 & 13, 2013 Madison, WI.
+Contributed to the focus group assembled by the U.S. Department of Justice, U.S. Department of Homeland Security, and the Federal Bureau of Investigation, to develop the publication Maintaining Safety and Order on College Campuses During Protesters and Demonstrations: Promising Practices.

 Served as the Section Chief for Homeland Security for The Ohio State University football games.
 Responsible for the coordination of multiple, state, federal, and local agencies involved in protecting critical assets.
 Held a secret security clearance and was the Terrorism Liaison Officer for University police.
 He also served on the executive committee for the Central Ohio FBI Joint Terrorism Task Force.